liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/04-upgrading-portlet-plugins/07-upgrading-a-spring-mvc-portlet.markdown

 +$$$

-**Note**: If a dependency is an OSGi module JAR and @product@ exports packages you need from it, you should *exclude* the JAR from your plugin WAR file.
+**Note**: If a dependency is an OSGi module JAR and @product@ exports your needed packages, *exclude* the JAR from your plugin WAR file.
 This prevents class loader collisions.
 To exclude a JAR from deployment, add its name to the portlet's `liferay-plugin-package.properties` file's `deploy-excludes` property.

     deploy-excludes=\
         **/WEB-INF/lib/module-a.jar,\
         **/WEB-INF/lib/module-b.jar

-Since `my-spring-mvc-portlet`'s dependencies aren't OSGi modules, no JARs need to be excluded.
+Since `my-spring-mvc-portlet`'s dependencies aren't OSGi modules, no JARs must be excluded.

 $$$